ilastik/ilastik/CONTRIBUTING.md

    - If your changes require feedback, create a draft pull request (select the type from the dropdown list on the green button).

+1. Our CI pipeline will run the test suite on your code changes.
+If it turns up red, click on the respective CI step to find out what went wrong.
+The interface can be a bit overwhelming at first, so feel free to ask for clarifications if you're not sure what a failure means.

 1. Discuss your work with the other people, and wait for the approval from maintainers.

 1. After your pull request has been merged, remove your local branches: